Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Cons:

-- 2-project free limit is tight
+- 2-project limit on free is genuinely limiting

-- Interface can feel overwhelming
+- Interface can feel busy and cluttered

-- Client portal requires paid plan
+- Client portal requires a paid plan

 #9.
 Hive — Best for Collaborative Creative Teams